openframe-org/criteria-set-protocol/schemas/README.md

 }
 ```

-### definitions (optional)
-A space to add additional JSON Schema definitions ([$defs](https://json-schema.org/understanding-json-schema/structuring.html#defs)) to be used
-in the parameters and result in order to reduce duplication and complexity.

 ## Criteria tree schema
 The criteria tree schema is specified in the [criteria-tree.json](definitions/criteria-tree.json) file.
 The service that requests the
 criteria tree must have prior information about the parameters available and required - if parameters are required, the tree is assembled based